ryanrbart/fire_effects_model/R/README.md

 # R

 This folder contains the code for testing and analyzing the fire effects model in RHESSys.
-The code is run in sequential order, with location specific scripts denoted as RS (Rattlesnake, Santa Barbara, CA), P300 (Southern Sierra CZO, CA), SF (Santa Fe, NM) and HJA (HJ Andrews, OR).
+The code is designed to run in sequential order, with location specific scripts denoted with a *** referring to RS (Rattlesnake, Santa Barbara, CA), P300 (Southern Sierra CZO, CA), SF (Santa Fe, NM) and HJA (HJ Andrews, OR).

 ---
 * `0.0_misc_setup_scripts.R` Misc. scripts for setting up datasets